Higher education bubble in the United States: Impact of the Coronavirus Pandemic

-In the aftermath of the COVID-19 pandemic, colleges and universities saw an increase in the number of faculty members leaving academia, citing low pay, stressful work environments, heavy workloads, lack of administrative support, and occupational burnout.
+In the aftermath of the COVID-19 pandemic, colleges and universities saw an increase in the number of faculty members leaving academia, citing low pay, stressful work environments, heavy workloads, lack of administrative support, and occupational burnout as reasons for their decisions.
+Non-tenure track professors now make up three-quarters of college faculty, up from a quarter in 1975.
 Moreover, lecturers and professors in the humanities face a highly precarious job market.
 Graduates who majored in the humanities and the liberal arts in the 2010s were most likely to regret having done so and had lower expected incomes than their counterparts in STEM.